javascript-tutorial/en.javascript.info/1-js/11-async/05-promise-api/article.md

   .then(users => users.forEach(user => alert(user.name)));
 ```

-**If any of the promises is rejected, the promise returned by `Promise.all` immediately rejects with that error.**
+**If any of the promises are rejected, the promise returned by `Promise.all` immediately rejects with that error.**

 For instance: